-The results presented below do not take account of the PAS for fingolimod, teriflunamide or dimethyl fumarate or the PAS for ocrelizumab but these were considered in the results used for decision-making at SMC.
-SMC is unable to present the results provided by the company which used an estimate of the PAS price for fingolimod, teriflunamide or dimethyl fumarate due to commercial confidentiality and competition law issues.
+The results presented below do not take account of the PAS for fingolimod, dimethyl fumarate and teriflunamide or the PAS for ocrelizumab but these were considered in the results used for decision-making at SMC.
+SMC is unable to present the results provided by the company which used an estimate of the PAS price for fingolimod, dimethyl fumarate and teriflunamide due to commercial confidentiality and competition law issues.